bwadde01/ML-for-MDM/README.md

 to the same entity and to see if it would be possible that despite the data quality issues one can identify groupings of records that correspond to the same entity.

-Second, I leveraged python's dedupe to train a classification model as well as a clustering model on this task, ultimately achieving majority cluster identification of 71%.
+Second, I leveraged python's dedupe to train a classification model as well as a clustering model on this task.
+For this, there was no support for training models off of a csv file, so I created a function to do so.

+And finally, I created a means of evaluating how well the clustering performed.
+Ultimately, this initial POC achieved majority cluster identification rate of 71%.